brianlangseth-NOAA/quillback_rockfish_2021/write_up/wa/_main.knit.md

 This assessment modeled quillback rockfish as a single sex.
 Data available were generally sparse, growth and length-weight relationships were similar across sexes, and the literature provided limited evidence of sexual dimorphism in length [@LenarzandEcheverria_dimorphism_1991].
 The sections below therefore describe combined male and female biological data.

-[Do I need to provide more evidence justifying the choice to combine genders?
-For example, gender specific plots of W-L or L-A, sex ratios by age or length?]
+[Show plots by sex to support choice of combining genders]

 ### Natural Mortality